The Eddington Ratio Distribution of Narrow Line Active Galactic Nuclei: Narrow-line Luminosity Distributions

-In each bin, we perform the analysis described in Section \ref{sec:lum_uniform} to constrain the distribution of \lhbcorr.
+Figure \ref{fig:emcee_lumhb_all} shows for each bin the results of performing the analysis described in Section \ref{sec:lum_uniform} to constrain the distribution of \lhbcorr.
+The parametric Schechter function estimate and the nonparametric \citet{kaplan58a} estimate agree well in all cases, with some deviations at higher luminosities.
 The individual posterior samples for each bin behave qualitatively similarly to that for the full sample, with strong degeneracies between $\alpha$ and $L_{\rm min}$ but with $F_{\rm AGN, 39}$ better constrained.

 Figure \ref{fig:lumhb_mssfr} shows the resulting dependence of $F_{\rm AGN, 39}$ as a function of stellar mass and sSFR.
 This plot contains the first important result of this paper: the dependence of AGN occurrence rate as a function of galaxy properties, corrected for selection effects, with ``AGN'' defined as having $\lhbcorr > 10^{39}$ erg~s$^{-1}$.
 For star-forming galaxies, there is a clear and steady mass dependence.
 Quiescent galaxies have a much lower occurrence rate of AGN and less dependence on mass.
 The occurrence rate for the central sSFR bin (``green valley'' galaxies) sits in between that of the highest and lowest sSFR bins, except for at the lowest masses where the green valley galaxies have the highest occurrence rates.
 There is also some evidence of a peak occurrence rate at $M_\ast \sim 10^{11}M_\odot$ from green valley galaxies.